What is 1.89744 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 189744 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 189744 are: 1 2 3 4 6 8 12 16 24 48 59 67 118 134 177 201 236 268 354 402 472 536 708 804 944 1072 1416 1608 2832 3216 3953 7906 11859 15812 23718 31624 47436 63248 94872 189744